 Our Top Picks

-The products below get top marks for quality, price, and user satisfaction.
+The top dual fuel generators below get top marks for quality, price, and user satisfaction.
+Each has been selected for their quality, features, and power output as well as the top dual fuel generator reviews.
 Give them a look to help you find the best dual fuel generator for your home.

-The Westinghouse Dual Fuel Portable Generator offers 7,500 watts of running power and 9,500 watts of peak power on gasoline and 6,750 and 8,550 watts, respectively, on propane.
+For the best dual fuel 7,500 watt generator, the Westinghouse Dual Fuel Portable Generator offers 9,500 watts of peak power on gasoline and 6,750 and 8,550 watts, respectively, on propane.
 It provides fail-safe ignition with an electric start on the keypad, a key fob with a remote start button, and a backup recoil cord start.